Useful tips & information

 In short

-To summarize, to have a stress-free rentree in France, you need to anticipate.
+To summarise, to have a stress-free rentree in France, you need to anticipate.

-Some things can already be done in June or early July before going on holiday.
-And if you didn’t manage to anticipate, this year, you can still do it next year.
+Some things can already be done in June or early July before going on vacation.
+And if you didn’t manage to anticipate this year, you can still do it next year.

-And remember, the rentrée also applies to adults! 🙂
+And remember, the rentrée also applies to adults!
+French life keeps us young, right? 🙂

 If you found this post useful, your friends will like it too!
 Share the love with your friends, this will help me too!